 Ready to hit the road for a summer trip, but not sure where to go?
 We’ve planned a trip combining the best of both worlds – city life and the great outdoors.
 Take a road trip through Appalachia with a drive from 21c Nashville to 21c Durham… or vice versa, we guarantee an equal amount of fun either way!
-Find yourself not ready to leave?
-Extend your stay at any 21c location with our Take Your Time offer.

 For your safety and the safety of our communities, we ask that you wear a mask and practice social distancing during your visit.
 For the most up to date information about all of our cleanliness and wellness policies, designed with the safety of our teammates and guests in mind, click here.

 Welcome to Music City!
 Home of Country Music, Honky Tonks, and 21c Nashville.
 Once you have settled in and probably run into a Teal Penguin , head down to Gray & Dudley where Chef Matt and team will help fuel up for your Nashville adventure.
 Before you head out on the town, stroll around our three floors of gallery space featuring our current exhibition, Fragile Figures: Beings and Time.